pdgilbert/rust-integration-testing/README.md

 ```
 openocd -f interface/$INTERFACE.cfg -f target/$PROC.cfg
 ```
-where INTERFACE is set for your probe and in another window do
+where INTERFACE is set for your probe, for example, `export INTERFACE=stlink-v2` or `export INTERFACE=stlink-v2-1`.
+In another window do
 ```
 cargo  run --target $TARGET --features $HAL,$MCU --example xxx  [ --release]
 ```